In its 10th year, the 2021-2022 Danone North America Gut Microbiome, Yogurt and Probiotics Fellowship Grant is accepting applications!

 Danone North America (“Danone”), will award $25,000 to two graduate students interested in exploring the gut microbiome, probiotics and yogurt to better understand how they help support and maintain human health and wellness.*

-2019 Winner (one of two grants awarded): Erica Kosmerl of The Ohio State University will use her grant to research and examine the impact of dairy intake and bifidobacteria on the gut microbiome during infancy.
+Erica Kosmerl, of The Ohio State University used her grant to research and examine the impact of dairy intake and bifidobacteria on the gut microbiome during infancy.

-2019 Winner (one of two grants awarded): Elizabeth Morrison of Indiana University will use her grant to research and assess the role of probiotic, B. Infantis on infant gut microbiome.
+Elizabeth Morrison, of Indiana University used her grant to research and assess the role of probiotic, B. Infantis on infant gut microbiome.

-2018 Winner (one of two grants awarded): Megan Kennedy of the Medical Scientist Training Program at University of Chicago will use her grant to take a closer look at whether or not there is a particular time in a person’s 24-hour cycle when probiotics are best able to remain in the gut community.
+Megan Kennedy, of the Medical Scientist Training Program at University of Chicago used her grant to take a closer look at whether or not there is a particular time in a person’s 24-hour cycle when probiotics are best able to remain in the gut community.

-2017 Winner (one of two grants awarded): Caroline Kelsey of the University of Virginia will use her grant funds to examine how gut bacteria and food intake influence brain development.
+Caroline Kelsey, of the University of Virginia used her grant funds to examine how gut bacteria and food intake influence brain development.

-2017 Winner (one of two grants awarded): Yeonwoo Lebovitz of Virginia Tech will use the grant to assess how a mother’s gut microbiome can affect and protect their baby’s neurological development.
+Yeonwoo Lebovitz, of Virginia Tech used the grant to assess how a mother’s gut microbiome can affect and protect their baby’s neurological development.

-2016 Winner (one of two grants awarded): Erin Davis of the University of Illinois at Urbana-Champaign was granted funds for her study of probiotic yogurt consumption during breastfeeding on the immune and microbial composition of the milk, as well as on maternal and infant gut microbiota.
+Erin Davis, of the University of Illinois at Urbana-Champaign was granted funds to study of probiotic yogurt consumption during breastfeeding on the immune and microbial composition of the milk, as well as on maternal and infant gut microbiota.

-2014 Winner: Amanda Ford, University of Florida, used the grant to investigate the effects of protein fermentation on the human microbiota and on different measures of digestive health both with and without probiotic consumption.
-Ford is now conducting a clinical research study to investigate these effects in older adults given a higher protein diet.
+Amanda Ford, University of Florida, used the grant to investigate the effects of protein fermentation on the human microbiota and on different measures of digestive health both with and without probiotic consumption.

-2013 Winner: Kurt Selle, North Carolina State University Functional Genomics doctoral candidate within the Food Science, Bioprocessing and Nutrition Science Department.
+Kurt Selle, North Carolina State University Functional Genomics doctoral candidate within the Food Science, Bioprocessing and Nutrition Science Department.
 He used the funds to develop technology for studying the adaptation of fermentative microbes to milk, publishing his findings in the Proceedings of the National Academy of Sciences and presenting the results at the 11th International Symposium on Lactic Acid Bacteria as an invited speaker.
-Since receiving the award, to date, Selle has presented research at four international conferences and published eight research articles.

-2012 Winner: Nicholas Bokulich, doctoral candidate with the Dr. David Mills Research Group at University of California, Davis.
+Nicholas Bokulich, doctoral candidate with the Dr. David Mills Research Group at University of California, Davis.
 He applied the funds towards researching the use of foods as a delivery vector for beneficial bacteria in the human diet.
 This work led to several publications investigating the microbiome, food production and human health.
-Nicholas is currently a postdoctoral fellow at New York University Langone Medical Center.

 This year’s winners will be selected by a cross-functional panel of experts, including: